sousse-love/website/content/post/Quiz-&&-Babybofpt2-castorsCTF2020/index.md

 relro is a reference to relocation read only which a protection used to make some sections of the binary read only.

-A partial relro means that we still have write permission on the GOT (the global offset table is a table that contains offsets to addresses of external functions to execute [Example: printf/gets/puts] after being fetched with the PLT [Procedure linkage table is used to either tell the linker to loop up an address of a function if it isn't in the GOT otherwise it will just fetch the address from the GOT and jump to right code]).
+A partial relro means that we still have write permission on the GOT (the global offset table is a table that contains offsets to addresses of external functions to execute []).

 Also the partial relro is a way to tell the compiler to make the GOT before the BSS section so that even if an overflow of a global variable it wouldn't overwrite the entries in the GOT section.